 The annual general meeting elects the chair and vice chair of the Board of Directors directly.
-The Chairmanship assists the Board of Directors in the planning of Board meetings, employment of Executive Management and other assignments as decided by the Board

-At the annual general meeting in March 2018, the shareholders elected Helge Lund as a new chair of the Board of Directors and re-elected Jeppe Christiansen as vice chair.
-Jeppe Christiansen became vice chair in connection with his first election in 2013.
+The Chairmanship carries out administrative tasks, such as planning board meetings to ensure a balance between overall strategysetting and financial and managerial supervision of the company.
+Other tasks include reviewing the fixed asset investment portfolio.
+At the annual general meeting in March 2019, Helge Lund was re-elected as a chair of the Board of Directors and Jeppe Christiansen was re-elected as vice chair.
+Helge Lund became chair of the Board in 2018 and Jeppe Christiansen became vice chair in connection with his first election in 2013.

-The chair is considered independent, but the vice chair is non-independent, as he is a board member of the majority shareholder, Novo Holdings A/S.
+The chair is considered independent, but the vice chair is nonindependent, as he is a board member of the main shareholder, Novo Holdings A/S.

-In 2018, the Chairmanship conducted seven meetings.
-Both the chair and the vice chair attended all meetings in 2018.
-Please refer to the Annual Report on pp. 50-51 for a detailed attendance overview.
+In 2019, the Chairmanship conducted eight meetings.
+The chair attended all meetings in 2019 and the vice chair was excused from two meetings in 2019.
+Please refer to the Annual Report on p.
+39 for a detailed attendance overview.

-Chairmanship Report for 2018
+Chairmanship Report for 2019

 The Chairmanship works according to an Annual Work Plan with fixed agenda items.
-In addition, the Chairmanship requests ad hoc topics to be discussed on their meetings.
+In addition, the Chairmanship requests ad hoc topics to be discussed at their meetings.